Chatham Financial Software Engineer Salary in Philadelphia Area | $77K-$130K+ | Levels.fyi

 The median Software Engineer compensation in Philadelphia Area package at Chatham Financial totals $130K per year.
-View the base salary, stock, and bonus breakdowns for Chatham Financial's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Chatham Financial's total compensation packages.
 Last updated: 10/1/2025

 Company